Fellowships and Eligibility

 f.
 Graduate Center Transcript (unofficial student copy is sufficient)

 g.
-A brief statement (250-300 words) highlighting the linkages of their research with the Center’s ongoing interdisciplinary agenda.
+A brief statement (250-300 words) highlighting the linkages of your research with the Center’s ongoing interdisciplinary agenda.

 One letter of reference to be submitted electronically by your adviser (see instructions page).